 2. Please indicate your level of agreement with each of the following statements.
+Please review all statements before answeri

-Please comment on any additional issues or opportunities you see in the Town rec
+Please comment on any additional issues or opportunities you see in the Town regarding land use

 Development should be slow, following all the rules and processes, so as to preserve ag land, preserve distant vistas, preserve rural character while still allowing some development.
 Development for development sake in not necessarily a good thing and does not necessarily keep property taxes in check.
 That is more people demand/require more services.